gocd/performance/README.md

 ## Micro Performance

 GoCD performance test is executed on the build.gocd.org server since resources needed to deploy, setup and load 1000s of pipelines need bigger infrastructure.
-For situations where need to run simple micro performance test locally on ones computer there is micro performance setup available in this repo
+For situations where need to run simple micro performance test locally on contributor's computer there is micro performance setup available in this repo

-To start micro performance checkout this repo and run below commands from the repo folder,
+To start micro performance, checkout this repo and run below commands from the repo folder,

 This prepares the bundler environment